skwzrd/markov_chain/README.md

 # Image Board

 #### Set Up
 Add a text file called `ramblings.txt` to the same directory as `markov.py`.
 Have this file contain a reasonable number of sentences.
-Vary the sentence length variable in `markov.py` if you'd like.

 #### Basic Principles
 A dictionary is going to be generated from the sentences in `ramblings.txt` with the structure `{word_A: {succeeding_word_A1: count_A1, succeeding_word_A2: count_A2, ...}, word_B:{...}...}`.
 An example of this dictionary is: